 From one perspective, geographic terms have political, historical, economic, social, and sometimes religious connotations for populations and communities associated with those terms.
 In this view, governments are representatives of the public interest and have responsibilities regarding the names of geographic locations as the primary identifiers in social, national, political and economic interactions and as identification of their peoples.
 The relevant governments/public authorities represent the interests of the people in a geographic region and have a responsibility to uphold the laws of that country.
 From this perspective, governments should have a special role in determining the use of strings associated with geography in the DNS.
 See the discussion of law and policy above for additional details related to legal aspects of this discussion.

 In line with this view is the position that city names are subject to general/public interests represented by that city government.
 City governments act according to the laws and policies of the countries in which they are established and accountable under those laws and policies.
-Therefore, city governments should have the right to provide or withhold support/non-objection for applications associated with the names of cities.
+Therefore, city governments should be consulted by applicants and the requirement of support/non-objection for applications for city names should be maintained.

-While some Work Track members from governments have expressed support for this point of view, one Work Track member from a government noted that not all governments share concerns about protecting/restricting geographic names in the TLD context.
+While some Work Track members from governments and other participating SO/ACs have expressed support for this point of view, one Work Track member from a government noted that not all governments share concerns about protecting/restricting geographic names in the TLD context.

+Some Work Track members have expressed that the rights of governments should be preventative rather than curative in nature.
+From this perspective, it is a significant burden on governments, some of whom are not aware of ICANN or its activities, to monitor the application process to see if an application of interest has been submitted.
+This challenge would potentially be even greater in a scenario where applications are accepted at regular intervals or on an ongoing basis in the future and if application volumes are high.
+It is a further burden to monitor the operation of TLDs and take action if a TLD is not meeting commitments stated in the application.

 From one perspective, governments do not always represent the interests of people and communities associated with a geographic location.
 In this view, there may be instances where the interests and positions of a national or local government diverge from the interests of the people associated with a given geographic location.
 There may be cases where people or a community associated with a geographic location would like to use a name associated with that place, but a national government does not support that use.
-An example used in discussion was a hypothetical application for .Kurdistan.

-In support of limiting the rights given to governments with respect to geographic names, one Work Track member stated that ICANN policy has consistently disfavored reservations (other than for technical reasons), blocking rights and other systems that prevent a TLD (or second level domain) from entering the market.
+In support of an approach focused on curative rights, one Work Track member stated that ICANN policy has consistently disfavored reservations (other than for technical reasons), blocking rights and other systems that prevent a TLD (or second level domain) from entering the market.
 From this perspective, any list-based exclusionary right has undergone strict scrutiny and has been applied narrowly.
 The Work Track member also stated that ICANN policy-making process has traditionally favored curative rights over preventative rights.
+From this perspective, it is not unusual for different types of stakeholders to conduct monitoring related to gTLDs in which they are interested.
+In this view, the scale of the gTLD environment is relatively limited, and automated processes can assist with monitoring.
+From another perspective, preventative rules, such as support/non-objection mechanisms, do not grant rights to governments but rather place requirements on applicants while still allowing any interested parties to apply.

 4.3 Distinction Between Support and Non-Objection